 The East Alabama Regional Planning and Development Commission (EARPDC) serves as the Economic Development District (EDD) for a ten-county region encompassing the following counties: Calhoun, Chambers, Cherokee, Clay, Cleburne, Coosa, Etowah, Randolph, Talladega, and Tallapoosa.
-The Comprehensive Economic Development Strategy (CEDS) is a regional planning and implementation process designed to create jobs, foster more stable and diversified economies, improve living conditions, and provide a mechanism for guiding and coordinating the efforts of people and organizations involved in economic development.
+The Comprehensive Economic Development Strategy (CEDS) is a regional planning and implementation process designed to create jobs, foster more stable and diversified economies, improve living conditions, and provide а mechanism for guiding and efforts of coordinating the people and organizations involved in economic development.
 Through the planning process, a CEDS document is developed which: